ShrugShoulders/RudeChat/README.md

-        To install cd to RudeChat3 folder where the .toml is && run "pip install ."
+        To install cd to RudeChat3 folder where the .toml is && run the installer for your OS.

+        It will pip install all needed libraries and then RudeChat3.

         Right click anywhere to open and edit the config.